-Make sure to check if your schedule coincides with the world-famous Kite Festival that happens each August or one of the other cool festivals this town hosts.
+Make sure to check if your schedule coincides with the world-famous Kite Festival in August—Not to mention there are a bunch of other cool festivals this town hosts.

 For a shorter beachside trek, consider strolling along the Oceanfront Boardwalk while in Long Beach.
 Following the natural curve of the coastline, this raised wooden platform stretches about half a mile between Syd Snyder Avenue and Bolstead.

 Rain or shine, meandering the boardwalk is one of the best things to do in Long Beach.
 Storm watching along this route is just as popular as soaking up the sunshine on hot summer days.
 No matter the weather, the panoramic views of the Pacific Ocean, beach grass, and sand dunes are hard to match.

 The birdwatching here is also impeccable.
 Keep your eyes peeled for hungry raptors hunting for carrion during low tide, along with other gulls, shorebirds, and bald eagles.

 You can either walk or bike along the boardwalk, and this pathway is also completely accessible.
 If you’d like to extend your hike further, there are miles of trails that you can access right off the boardwalk.